licheng-xu-echo/RXNGraphormer/README.md

 ## Pytorch 2 support
 We have added support for PyTorch 2+ to the RXNGraphormer project.
 The current testing environment includes Python 3.10 and PyTorch 2.2.1.
 During environment setup, we identified and addressed several potential code conflicts:
 ​​
 - The current code relies on localmapper(a dependency for calculating delta-mol) which depends on DGL.
-However, the version of DGL (2.1.0) automatically installed with localmapperdoes not support NumPy 2+.
+However, the version of DGL (2.1.0) automatically installed with localmapper does not support NumPy 2+.
 Consequently, we have pinned the NumPy version to the latest release in the 1.x series.

 - Due to interface naming constraints within RXNGraphormer, we have fixed the OpenNMT-py version to 1.2.0.